 10. Cameron Museum

-The Cameron Art Museum, which opened in 1964 and is in historic downtown Wilmington.
+The Cameron Art Museum opened in 1964 and is in historic downtown Wilmington.
 It houses a permanent exhibition of works by international and local artists from various disciplines.

 - Annually, it also hosts many revolving exhibits of current historical interest.

 - The museum is on the historic site of the crucial Civil War Battle of Forks Road, which saw the fall of Fort Fisher and marked the beginning of the Confederacy’s demise.